When Attention Sink Emerges in Language Models: An Empirical View: Effects of optimization on attention Sink.

 \textbf{Optimization steps.} As visualized in Figure~\ref{model}(\emph{Middle}), under our default setup, attention sink emerges after certain optimization steps, e.g., between 1k and 2k steps.
 With the progression of pre-training, attention sink becomes more obvious.

 \textbf{Learning rate.} With a smaller learning rate, it takes longer training steps to lower training loss, as present in Figure~\ref{model}(\emph{Right}).
 Meanwhile, the emergence of attention sink is also delayed.
-Besides, we also find that a smaller learning rate (1e-4) results in LMs with less obvious attention sink.
+Besides, as shown in Table~\ref{lr}, we also find that a smaller learning rate results in LMs with less obvious attention sink, even if we compensate for more training steps.
 But further decreasing learning rate significantly affects the optimization and model performance, thus affecting the emergence of attention sink.\looseness=-1

 \textbf{Batch size.} In Table~\ref{batch_fix}(\emph{Left}), we find that only modifying batch size has no effects on attention sink.\looseness=-1

 \begin{abox} \looseness -1 \textbf{Takeaways:} 1.~Attention sink emerges after LMs are trained effectively.
 2.~Attention sink appears less obvious in LMs trained with small learning rates. \end{abox}